-We are very pleased to have worked with Bristol Zoological Society for the design of their European Centre of Excellence for Zoological Medicine, which will be constructed at Wild Place Project, in north Bristol.
+We are proud to unveil our plans for the design of Bristol Zoological Society’s European Centre of Excellence for Zoological Medicine, which will be constructed at Wild Place Project, in north Bristol.

 Proposals for the Centre were unveiled earlier this month during a visit from His Royal Highness, The Earl of Wessex.

-Sustainability and fitting into the natural context were important elements of the Centre’s design brief.
+Sustainability and fitting into the natural context were important elements of the Centre’s brief.

 The building’s design has taken its inspiration from its landscape setting and the animals themselves, with a rib-like curving timber internal structure, a skin of overlapping photovoltaic panels and a large planted roof wrapping over the whole building.